d1820/PostmanVariablesSample/readme.md

     [![](./documentation/PostmanGitFolders.jpg)](./documentation/PostmanGitFolders.jpg)
 3. Create JSON files in each user folder that should be applied to postman when base-lining for each given environment.

 ### Variable Scopes

 1. **Global**: Contains variables that are required per the environment and rarely change.
 2. **Shared**: Contains all variables that are not considered global.
 When a new variable is created by a developer it should be added here for each environment file.
 This will make it available for all Postman Users.
 3. **User**: This contains static user specific overrides.
 These will overwrite the shared variable of the same key if it exists.
 Every user will have a folder containing their specific overrides.

-**Note**: Global variables are overridden by shared variables, which are overridden by User variables. ## Setup Postman Baseline variable request
+**Note**: Global variables are overridden by shared variables, which are overridden by User variables.

 ### File structure